slaveofcode/rajaongkir/README.md

 ## Run The Test

-I using unittest to test the whole functionality of RajaOngkirApi class, you can run it by using console or set your test in pycharm using Unittest configuration
+I'm using unittest to test the whole functionality of RajaOngkirApi class, you can run it by using console or set your test in pycharm using Unittest configuration

 Please take a not you must set your `API_KEY` inside of rajaongkirapi_tests.py to make sure the api works